Download The Book in PDF

 transcript as a jury issue.
 Consequently, sometimes at questioned

 parts two versions of the transcript are submitted to the jury.
+Be advised that Courts do not like to spend hours listening

 to tapes in order to decide issues regarding descrepancies in